To map a source to a destination, select or enter the name of the source object (

 FROM) and the name of the destination object (

 TO).
-If either the source or the destination (or both) are linked to a live Connection, the Etlworks Integrator can automatically populate object names by reading metadata (table names, files names, API endpoints, etc.) directly from the data source.
+If either the source or the destination (or both) are linked to a live Connection, Etlworks can automatically populate object names by reading metadata (table names, files names, API endpoints, etc.) directly from the data source.

 If the object name is not available in the drop-down, click

 Clear Cache at the bottom of the screen.
 Etlworks will reconnect to the data object and attempt to reread the metadata.
 You can always manually enter the object name in this field.